pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 IPsec (IP security) is a standard for providing security to IP packets via encryption and/or authentication, typically employing both.
-Its use in pfSense is for Virtual Private Networks (VPNs).
+Its use in pfSense software is for Virtual Private Networks (VPNs).

-There are two types of IPsec VPN capabilities in pfSense, site to site and remote access (mobile).
+There are two types of IPsec VPN capabilities in pfSense software, site to site and remote access (mobile).

 Site to Site VPN Explained
 ~~~~~~~~~~~~~~~~~~~~~~~~~~